21echoes/pedalboard/README.md

 * Auto-Wah (params: Depth, Rate, Sensitivity, Mode)
 * Tuner (params: Note, Hear?)
   * Also: different display, e.g. label "A3 (220 Hz)" with a VU-meter-style graph showing how close you are
+* Eventually: Filter, Amp Simulator, Sub Boost, Wave Folder, Ring Mod, Freezer/Looper, Granulator, Stutter, etc.

 ### Better Pedals!
 * Add Shimmer to the Reverb pedal
-* Add Tap Tempo (hold K2 and tap K3) to the Delay and Tremolo pedals
+* Add Tap Tempo (hold K2 and tap K3) to the Tremolo pedal
 * Continued iteration on how the dials alter the effect
   * Covering musical ranges with multiple sweet spots, while also offering interesting extremes